Matt Olson Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.81 team ERA ranks sixth among all league pitching staffs.
+- The Guardians have a 3.81 team ERA that ranks sixth among all MLB pitching staffs.

-- Guardians pitchers combine to give up the second-fewest home runs in baseball (81 total, one per game).
+- Guardians pitchers combine to surrender 84 home runs (one per game), the fourth-fewest in baseball.

-- Williams (0-0) takes the mound for the Guardians to make his third start this season.
+- Bieber makes the start for the Guardians, his 18th of the season.
+He is 5-5 with a 3.48 ERA and 85 strikeouts through 106 2/3 innings pitched.

-- In his most recent appearance on Wednesday, the right-hander threw seven scoreless innings against the Kansas City Royals while surrendering one hit.
+- The righty last pitched on Thursday against the Kansas City Royals, when he tossed six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.